wduquette/molt/notes/journal.md

         needs to be.
         *   `set a value` seems to be about twice as slow as `list this that theother foobar baz quux`, so far as command execution is concerned.
+*   Added new benchmarks, set-1.1, list-1.1.
+    *   The new parser helps more the longer the commands to parse, not surprisingly.

 ### 2019-08-25 (Sunday)
 *   Improving Interp's Parsing